 When can wrongful birth claims be made?

-Medical errors that lead to the wrongful birth or conception of a child can occur in a number of ways.
-Claims can involve failure to properly:
+The most common types of negligence claims that may lead to the wrongful birth or conception of your child can involve your medical practitioners failure to properly:

 - perform a female sterilisation or male vasectomy

 - advise in the course of genetic counselling or testing (if this leads you to conceive a child when you otherwise would not have if given correct advice)

 - detect abnormalities in the foetus by chromosome tests or the 18-20 week ultrasound.

 For example, if your medical provider improperly interprets or reports results from a routine blood test, antenatal ultrasound or amniocentesis after conception, leading to false assurances that your foetus is not at risk of a congenital abnormality.
 This mistake may deprive you of the opportunity to terminate the pregnancy.